bbarker/bbarker-unison/transcripts/GeneticAlgorithms.output.md

 ```
 ## Simulating a Single Generation

-We need to simulate a population evolving over multiple generations,
+- We need to simulate a population evolving over multiple generations
-so first we create a function to step from one generation to the next.
+- First we create a function to step from one generation to the next.

-This is where fitness evaluations occur, so we would like these evaluations
+- This is where fitness evaluations occur
-to take advantage of a distributed system when available.
+  - We would like these evaluations to take advantage of a distributed system when available.

 To do this: